Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Introduction

 \section{Introduction}

+Tumor growth numerical models are essential for oncology research and clinical applications.
+They provide a quantitative framework for understanding how tumors grow, spread, and respond to treatment.
+Fast tumor models can provide real-time tumor progression or regression predictions in response to various therapies.
+Accurate predictions are vital to avoid over- or under-treatment and optimizing patient outcomes.
+In personalized medicine, fast and precise tumor models can simulate the effects of different therapies on a specific patient's tumor, allowing clinicians to choose the most effective treatment.
+Fast models can be used to optimize the dosing, timing, and delivery of different therapies.
+The therapy optimization requires repeated simulations to find the best possible treatment plan, necessitating both speed and accuracy.

+Fast and accurate tumor growth numerical models are crucial for advancing cancer research and treatment.
+Their speed enables real-time decision-making, optimization of treatment plans, and rapid hypothesis testing, while their accuracy ensures that predictions are reliable and clinically relevant.
+By balancing these requirements, these models can significantly impact personalized medicine, drug development, and our understanding of cancer biology.

 Glioblastoma is a malignant brain tumor with a high mortality rate \cite{rate}.
 This tumor is highly aggressive, and it generates microvascular proliferation that is not visible on MRI scans \cite{a5c33ecf60d74369a20b8fe472f6ceea}.
-Thus, computer-based simulation predictions of the evolution of the brain tumor are important in planning treatment and surgery.
-But highly efficient simulators of the tumor growth take several minutes to compute a single time step \cite{Lipkov2018PersonalizedRD,LOS20171257,LOS20191,doi:10.1177/1094342018816772}.The Physics Informed Neural Networks originally proposed by Karniadakis et al. \cite{raissi2019physics,chen2020physics,cai2021physics} instantiated for the brain tumor simulation in \cite{Zhu} can predict the future behavior of the glioblastoma tumor evolution within one hour for the patient-specific case.
+Thus, computer-based simulation predictions of the evolution of the brain tumor are essential in planning treatment and surgery.
+But highly efficient simulators of the tumor growth take several minutes to compute a single time step \cite{Lipkov2018PersonalizedRD,LOS20171257,LOS20191,doi:10.1177/1094342018816772}.